Tomson909/Tomson909/README.md

 - **🔭 Work:** Im currently working in the [IKMB Kiel](https://www.ikmb.uni-kiel.de/) and implementing classifiers in order to predict disease development in inflamatory diseases like crohn's disease.

-- **🤔 Who am I?** I'm ambitious in data science and live to come up with answers no one has asked before.
+- **🤔 Who am I?** I'm ambitious in data science and like to come up with answers no one has asked before.
 Other than that I like to play guitar in a band, like to do sports to keep my back healthy and just chill with friends and do nothing.

 ## Skills
 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)